brettkromkamp/contextualise/README.rst

 management tools, I have several improvements in mind for the next version (many of which are simplifications, for that matter).
 And perhaps one of the most important reasons for building a new tool like this is that I want it to be open
-source: both Contextualise (the web application) and TopicDB (the actual topic maps engine on top of which Contextualise is built -- also written by me) are licensed with the permissive open source `MIT license`_.
+source: both Contextualise (the web application) and TopicDB (the actual topic maps engine on top of which Contextualise is built -- also developed by me) are licensed with the permissive open source `MIT license`_.

 Feature Support
 ---------------